johnsont426/johnsont426.github.io/_posts/2017-04-10-simple_sinatra_application.markdown

 ---
 layout: post
-title:  "Simple Sinatra Application"
+title:  Simple Sinatra Application
 date:   2017-04-10 04:04:37 -0400
 ---

 I have dived into Sinatra curriculum for about two weeks, and finally it's time for the final project.
+Here is the [link](https://youtu.be/KYlVWLj640Q) to the walkthrough video of this project.
 Sinatra is just another Ruby library that helps us build a web application faster—well, not fast enough, since the point of learning Sinatra is to warm up for the real deal—Rails.
 But through learning Sinatra, I started getting the hang of the idea of MVC (model-view-controller) framework, and the RESTful architectural style.

 In this project, I built a small application that can help me organize my camera bags.
 I love photography, like every other photographers, I have several cameras and quite a few lenses.
 I love to take my gears with me when I  go to a trip and take beautiful pictures, but at the same time I don't want my bag to be too cumbersome, so I always want to know how heavy will my camera bag be so I can decide what to bring and what not to.